TikTok bill that could lead to ban faces uphill climb in the Senate

 "The Chinese are collecting information, doing surveillance and making use of TikTok for their national security purposes, and we ought to resist it in a way that the House bill does," he said Tuesday.

-On Monday, Sen. John Cornyn, a Texas Republican, said, "I'm not sure that this is the answer," but called TikTok "a serious national security problem."
-He indicated that the bill as currently written may not eliminate the threat.
+On Monday, Sen. John Cornyn said he was "not sure that this is the answer," but called TikTok "a serious national security problem."
+A spokesperson for the Texas Republican said Wednesday that some of his concerns were resolved with the version going to the Senate.

-"It's complicated because the Chinese Communist Party is very accomplished at playing whack-a-mole," he said.
-"For example, you can eliminate TikTok, but they can open it up tomorrow, TokTik, whatever you want to call it."

 Republican Sen. Josh Hawley of Missouri said Tuesday he would "absolutely" support it, but was doubtful it would get a floor vote.